 Contribute to the SOS Save our Curlews Appeal

-The results of project work in 2021 and the results of Curlew monitoring in 2020, outlined above, highlight yet again the need to implement a wide-ranging Save our Curlews campaign.
-We still need to raise a substantial amount to complete all the planned project work from 2022 onwards.
-Further funding applications will be made between now and spring 2022, as the opportunities present themselves.
+The results of Campaign and project work 2018-2022, outlined above, highlight yet again the need to implement a wide-ranging Save our Curlews campaign.
+We still need to raise a substantial amount to complete all the planned project work from next year onwards.
+Further funding applications will be made, as the opportunities present themselves.
 If anyone knows of any funding opportunities, or grant-making bodies we can approach, please let us know.

 Saving England’s Lowland Eurasian Curlews

-An article on behalf of the South of England Curlew Forum (Colwell et al, BB May 2020) describes the population of about 500 pairs in the areas monitored by Forum members, and the related conservation efforts.
+An article on behalf of the South of England Curlew Forum (Colwell et al, British Birds, May 2020) describes the population of about 500 pairs in the areas monitored by Forum members, and the related conservation efforts.
 Shropshire’s estimated 130 pairs (in 2018) is more than one-quarter of the south of England total.
 The article can be found here.

 It also refers to the new national charity, Curlew Action (www.curlewaction.org) to promote best practice and support the work of the Forum and Curlew conservation nationally and internationally.
 In recognition of the urgency and critical nature of Curlew Action’s objectives, SOS has made a donation of £2500 to the charity, as the SOS-sponsored ‘Save Our Curlews’ campaign will benefit from the work of Curlew Action through its advocacy, educational activities and practical conservation tools.
 However, readers are encouraged to give priority to the local appeal.

 While agricultural intensification (the switch from hay to silage, resulting in grass being cut several times in the breeding season), land drainage and other grassland management) has undoubtedly driven the decline over many years, the evidence now suggests that predation levels are such that habitat restoration will not be sufficient to reverse the decline.
 So why are predation levels so high?